fmarinhop/fmarinhop/README.md

 Analyzing and clean bigs volume the data | Data Science :man_technologist:

-Lover of Technology and coding lover :heart:
+Lover of Technology and coding lover :coffee:

 Love create robots for all tasks of my day :robot: